updated on 15 April 2026

 New tenants will often be expected to pay towards the cost of running the chambers (although costs are usually divided on a sliding scale by earnings).
 Joining a chambers may also involve, for example, buying into the company that owns the chambers building.

-According to the Bar Standards Board’s most recent statistics from 2020, there are more than 13,500 self-employed barristers in England and Wales.
-They work within some 413 sets of chambers, including sole practitioners.
-There are also just over 3,000 employed barristers (including those at the Crown Prosecution Service and Government Legal Profession).
+According to Bar Council, there are more than 14,782 self-employed barristers in England and Wales.
+They work within around 400 sets of chambers, including sole practitioners.
+There are also just over 3,096 employed barristers (including those at the Crown Prosecution Service and Government Legal Profession).

-Completing pupillage at a chambers doesn't guarantee being offered tenancy.
-There were 300 tenancies offered in 2020, a significantly lower number than in 2019 (502), while at the same time 542 aspiring barristers began pupillage, so there are not enough permanent places in chambers for everyone who completes pupillage.
+Completing pupillage at a chambers doesn’t guarantee being offered tenancy.
+There were 366 tenancies offered in 2023/24, a slightly higher number than in 2022/23 (348).
+In 2022/23, 543 aspiring barristers began pupillage, demonstrating that there aren’t enough permanent places in chambers for everyone who completes pupillage.
 Inevitably, not every chambers can keep expanding every year.

 If a barrister arrives at the end of pupillage without an offer of tenancy, a common path is to undertake a ‘third six’ at another chambers, where they continue to work as a pupil for another six-month probationary period.
 This can sometimes extend to a fourth six at the same or another chambers.
 You can access LawCareers.Net’s list of chambers and search by work area and city location to find possible tenancies.

-For those unable to secure a tenancy, it’s sometimes possible to stay on at the chambers where you did your pupillage as a 'squatter', which is like being a temporary tenant.
-Even though squatting may provide some work and income in the short term, it’s very difficult to build a practice as a non-permanent member of chambers and so this situation cannot go on indefinitely.
+For those unable to secure a tenancy, it’s sometimes possible to stay on at the chambers where you completed your pupillage as a 'squatter', which is like being a temporary tenant.
+Even though squatting may provide some work and income in the short term, it’s very difficult to build a practice as a non-permanent member of chambers, so this situation can’t go on indefinitely.

-All barristers in the first three years of practice must fulfil 45 hours of continuing professional development (CPD).
+All barristers in the first three years of practice must fulfil at least 45 hours of continuing professional development (CPD).
 This requirement is in place to ensure that barristers maintain high standards and stay up to date with the changing needs of clients.
-According to the BSB, ‘CPD’ means “work undertaken over and above the normal circumstances of a barrister and is work undertaken with a view to developing the barrister’s skills, knowledge and professional standards in areas relevant to their present or proposed area of practice in order to keep the barrister up to date and maintain the highest standards of professional practice”.
+According to the Bar Standards Board, ‘CPD’ means “work undertaken over and above the normal commitments of your role” to:

 Barristers are responsible for assessing what training they think they require to keep their skills and knowledge of the law up to date.